 A bachelor’s and master’s degree in business, finance, or accounting are required for most financial agents.
 A successful financial advisor must have exceptional mathematical abilities as well as excellent interpersonal skills in addition to their education.
 Most jurisdictions also regulate financial advisor licensing, which may include testing and continuing education.

-Individuals and businesses can both be represented a financial agent.
+Individuals and businesses can both be represented by a financial agent.
 Individual clients typically meet with their financial advisor twice a year to discuss any lifestyle changes that have occurred, such as a change in job, retirement, divorce, or marriage.
 Business clients, on the other hand, frequently require a larger presence because they must make more financial decisions than the average person.
 As a result, many financial agents specialize in helping a single company or bank manage everything from annual budgets to mergers, stocks, and acquisitions.

 Whether a financial agent works with individuals, businesses, or both, he or she is responsible for providing clients with sound professional advice.
 He or she not only assists clients in achieving long-term objectives, but also in determining low-risk ways to increase wealth and identifying areas for improvement.
 In addition, he or she may be able to assist you with insurance, estate planning, and tax preparation.